Andy Sipowicz: Role within the show

 In the first season of NYPD Blue, Sipowicz's partner is John Kelly, who leaves the force in 1994 after withholding evidence in a murder investigation of his lover Janice Licalsi.
 After Kelly's resignation, Bobby Simone becomes Sipowicz's partner.
 They soon become best friends; Sipowicz is devastated when Simone dies of a heart infection in 1998.
 In 1994, Andy begins to date Assistant District Attorney Sylvia Costas, with whom he previously clashed due to professional differences (Sipowicz calls her a "pissy little bitch" in the pilot episode).
 They get married in 1995 and have a son, Theo, in 1996.

-Andy was married to Katie Sipowicz for 11 years and they had a son, Andy Jr. (born 1973).
-However, by 1993 both his ex-wife and son were estranged from him, due to his heavy drinking, and his job is perpetually in jeopardy due to the effects of his alcoholism and his increasingly outdated bigoted attitudes.
+Andy was previously married to Katie Sipowicz for 11 years and they had a son, Andy Jr. (born 1973).
+By 1993 both his ex-wife and son were estranged from him, due to his heavy drinking, and his job is perpetually in jeopardy due to the effects of his alcoholism and his increasingly outdated bigoted attitudes.
 In the spring of 1992 the 15th squad, where Sipowicz has been a detective for just over 12 years, receives a new commander, the straitlaced African-American lieutenant Arthur Fancy, who has little patience for Sipowicz's racism, sloppy personal habits, and rogue tendencies.
 In the show's pilot episode, after being shot six times in an ambush by a mobster named Alphonse Giardella and almost dying, Sipowicz decides to change his life.
 He stops drinking, focuses on the job, and rebuilds his relationship with his son.
 Fancy states outright that he was prepared to have Sipowicz removed from the force on the day of his shooting and only gives him another chance, starting with restricted desk duty, because of the incident.